quantin96/tp/docs/DeveloperGuide.md

    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

+   1. If this still fails, refer to the instructions in the Quick Start section in the User Guide for launch instructions.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.